a-voronkov/hemaweb/docs/ROADMAP.md

 - ✅ Medical history tracking
 - ✅ Donation history
 - ✅ Availability status management
-- ✅ Profile verification by medical staff
 - ✅ Dashboard for donors

+**Note:** Profile verification by medical staff is implemented in backend but UI is pending.

 ---